samkas125/samkas125/README.md

   - **Physics simulations** in Python using the pygame module

   - **Ultimate tic-tac-toe** game made in Python.
 Allows users to play against RL agent, or another user through PyGame.
+(Private repo, will open soon)

   - **Lexicon Legend** - A word based 2 player PvP game using NLP.